sibamunsanje/JStakeaway-challenge/README.md

-This is my individual challenge based on the [TakeAway challenge] in JS
+This is my individual challenge based on the [TakeAway challenge](https://github.com/makersacademy/takeaway-challenge)in JS

-##STORIES COMPLETED
+## STORIES COMPLETED

 ```
 * As a customer